artaveo/artaveo/ROAD-MAP-ARTAVEO.md

 - honest status: in active development; real payment-provider integration pending
 - process evidence: phased roadmap and per-phase implementation documents

-### 6.4 Case study — Pazhuhesh Complex Portal (requires D-06)
+### 6.3 Case study — Pazhuhesh Complex Portal (requires D-06)
 - bilingual Dari/English portal with RTL-native interface
 - two admin roles with role-based routing and department-scoped permissions
 - offline-first data layer and installable PWA with caching tuned per data type; admin excluded from caching
 - server-side rate-limited submissions via an edge function

-### 6.5 Engineering evidence
-- "How this was built" links from each case study to the public repository and, where allowed, to its roadmap and phase documents — real, verifiable process evidence

-### 6.6 Media v1
-- screenshots captured with **demo data only**; Browser Frame / Device Frame components; required alt text; `next/image` with explicit sizes and priority only for above-the-fold media
+> 6.2 and 6.3 stay independent sub-phases (not merged into 6.1 or each other): each is substantial, distinct content-verification work against a different real codebase, and both are separately gated by D-06 (publication consent) per project.

 **Exit criteria:** both case studies published in `en` and `fa` (or explicitly blocked on D-06); every factual claim listed in the claims ledger; no real personal data visible.